zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

    .. warning::

-      This option only works if you have one value and acts passive with more options.
+      This option only works if you have one value and acts passively with more options.

 set readonly |ui|